The Universal Translator

 Physics of the Future Book Review

 Michio Kaku’s book Physics of the future: How Science Will Shape Human Destiny and Our Daily Lives by the Year 2100 provides a tremendous amount of insight into the future from the perspective of a world-renowned physicist.
-Influenced by the book Paris in the Twentieth Century, a book written by Jules Verne that accurately predicted advances in society such as the car, gas stations and a primitive version of the internet back in 1863 (but it was actually published in 1994 due to his publisher never releasing his book as he believed that it wouldn’t sell well).
-Kaku explores a wide array of topics such as the end of Moore’s Law (which according to an estimate by Gordon Moore himself in 2004 it may end in 2024).
+Influenced by the book Paris in the Twentieth Century, a book written by Jules Verne that accurately predicted advances in society such as: the car, gas stations and a primitive version of the internet back in 1863 (this Jules Verne book was actually published in 1994 due to his publisher never releasing his book in the 19th century as he believed that it wouldn’t sell well).
+Kaku explores a wide array of topics such as the end of Moore’s Law (which according to an estimate by Gordon Moore himself in 2004 may end in 2024).
 If Moore’s law were to end computers would cease to double in computing power ever 2 years, and year after year computers would be at the same level so most people would not buy new computers and would just stick to using their old ones.
 This is in fact already happening (not in terms of speed ceasing to double though) with smartphones as hardware and software manufacturers are running out of ideas for new smartphones.
 Furthermore, smartphone models a few years old can already do many of the things a brand-new smartphone can do, so why buy a new one?

 In the end of the book Michio Kaku writes about a day in the life in 2100 and holistically brings together all the different concepts he discussed in the book.
 I would say this book is an excellent read and I would give it 9 out of 10 stars.

-The Soviet Venera program, CO2 and our fate
+The Soviet Venera Program, CO2 and Our Fate

 Venera 4 successfully measured the atmosphere of Venus and showed that the atmosphere of Venus consisted mainly of Carbon Dioxide.
 This probe contained a heat shield which could handle temperatures of up to 11,000 degrees Celsius.